KyloIO/kylo-docs/installation/CreateServiceAccounts.rst

 Creation of users and groups is done manually because many organizations have their own user and group management system.
 Therefore we cannot script it as part of the RPM install.

 .. note:: Each of these should be run on the node on which the software will be installed.
-If a machine will run nifi, kylo and activemq, all users/groups should be created.
+If a machine will run nifi, kylo, activemq and vault, all users/groups should be created.
           If running individual services, only the appropriate user/group for that service should be created, not all of them.

 Option 1: Install all users/groups on single node
 --------------------------------------------------